 Most web design agencies don't want to work alongside other web design agencies on a project.
 They typically will have different processes and ideas for the project, which could cause some conflict.
 To avoid this problem, we recommend selecting one agency to be in charge of your project.

 You do, however, need to involve other agency partners in your website redesign project.
-If you're using a PR firm, for example, the web design firm needs to understand the PR strategy as inputs to the website design project.
+If you're using a PR firm, for example, the web design firm needs to understand the PR strategy as input to the website design project.

 If you do bring in more than one agency or multiple freelancers to complete your project, make sure their individual roles are clearly defined.
 You should always have an in-house employee act as project manager and point of contact.

-Key takeaways
+Key Takeaways

 Whether it's done in-house or by an agency partner, there are a lot of factors that affect the timing, effectiveness and cost of your website redesign.

 Thinking that your website redesign is "free" because you have your own employees working on it is a fallacy.
-The opportunity cost of pulling them off internal projects can be costly, and internally-managed projects can have a tendency to drag on because subordinates have trouble advising and nudging their managers to make decisions in a timely way.
+The opportunity cost of pulling them off internal projects can be costly, and internally managed projects can have a tendency to drag on because subordinates have trouble advising and nudging their managers to make decisions in a timely way.

 Outsourced website redesign costs are much more predictable because agencies have a reliable, repeatable process and do it every day.
 You'll often get more creativity and insight from an outside agency that can see your products or services as you can't.
 They can set up the website so that it deliberately generates leads for your business.